zerjens/fc4-framework/README.md

 If you’re old-school and prefer to run tests on bare metal:

 1. Have `clj` installed ([guide](https://clojure.org/guides/getting_started))
-1. Run in your shell: `clj -A:run-tests`
+1. Run in your shell: `clojure -A:run-tests`

 ## Starting a REPL for Dev/Test